stacks-network/stacks-core/README.md

 ## Development Status

-**The latest stable release of Blockstack Core is 0.14.0** (available in the master branch).
+**v0.14.0** is the current stable release of Blockstack Core (available on the master branch).<br>

-The next release candidate for Blockstack Core is 0.14.1 ([release notes](https://github.com/blockstack/blockstack-core/issues/281)) and most of the development is happening in that branch.
-Please submit all pull requests to the [rc-0.14.1b](https://github.com/blockstack/blockstack-core/tree/rc-0.14.1b) branch.
+**v0.14.1** is the next release candidate for Blockstack Core (available on the [v0.14.1 branch](https://github.com/blockstack/blockstack-core/tree/rc-0.14.1b)).
+See the [release notes](https://github.com/blockstack/blockstack-core/issues/281).

+Most of the development is happening in the [v0.14.1 branch](https://github.com/blockstack/blockstack-core/tree/rc-0.14.1b).
+Please submit all pull requests to that branch.

 ## Blockstack Docs